ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 enhanced_loading: null
 ---

-In this model, we will be sending logs directly from our services to an OpenTelemetry Collector via the network using the OTLP protocol.
+In this model, we will be sending logs directly from a service to an OpenTelemetry Collector via the network using the OTLP protocol.
 This is typically the most straightforward way to accommodate logging with OpenTelemetry.

 ![service-map.png](../assets/method1.png)

 Looking at the diagram:
-1) a service leverages existing logging frameworks (e.g., logback, python) to generate log statements
+1) A service leverages an existing logging frameworks (e.g., logback in Java) to generate log statements
-2) on startup, OTel injects a new output into the logging framework which formats the log metadata to appropriate OTel semantic conventions (e.g., log.level), adds appropriate contextual metadata (e.g., k8s namespace), and outputs the log lines via OTLP (typically buffered) to a Collector
+2) On startup, the OTel SDK injects a new output module into the logging framework.
+This module formats the log metadata to appropriate OTel semantic conventions (e.g., log.level), adds appropriate contextual metadata (e.g., k8s namespace), and outputs the log lines via OTLP (typically buffered) to a Collector
 3) a Collector (typically, but not necessarily) on the same node as the service receives the log lines
 4) the Collector adds additional metadata and optionally applies parsing via a Transform Processor
 5) the Collector then outputs the logs downstream (either directly to Elasticsearch, or more typically through a gateway Collector, and then to Elasticsearch)